 Using Gas Stabilizer In Snowblower

+I advise all my customers to use gas stabilizers.
+It is especially important to engines that spend a good deal of time sitting idle.
 Blended gas is the issue.
 The ethanol blend tends to damage the rubber and plastic components of the fuel system in addition ethanol goes stale pretty quickly.

-These type problems are easy to side step, but you’ll need to use a gas stabilizer.
+When ethanol goes off it gummies up the fuel system and that can be difficult and expensive to fix.
+These types of problems are easy to sidestep, but you’ll need to use a gas stabilizer.
 It’s a fuel additive specially formulated to protect the plastic and rubber components and also to keep the gas fresh.

 Mixing is easy, remembering to use it at the end of the season is the hard part.

-l shake the can and add it to all my small engine kit.
+Each manufacturer has its own ratio, I use a brand named Sta-bill.
+I mix 1/2 ounce (1 tablespoon) of stabilizer to one gallon of gas. l shake the can and add it to all my small engine kit.
 The engines do need to run a while to work the treated gas throughout the fuel system.

-This stuff works, it only costs a few dollars but will save you time, money and stress.
+This stuff works, it only costs a few dollars but will save you time, money, and stress.
 You can find the stabilizer I use here on the “Snowblower maintenance tools page”.
 You’re welcome!